 The Question That Changes Everything

-Pascal famously argued that belief in God is the rational wager.
-The payoff of being right infinitely exceeds the cost of being wrong.
+Pascal argued that belief in God is the rational wager—the payoff of being right infinitely exceeds the cost of being wrong.
 But Pascal was thinking about God's existence.
-What if we apply the same asymmetry analysis not to whether God exists, but to how He saves?
+What if we apply the same asymmetry analysis to how God saves?

-The doctrines of grace rest on a claim so radical that the entire Christian world splits over it: God's salvation is entirely His work, from first to last.
-The opposing view—that salvation requires your decision as the decisive factor—is taught in churches, seminaries, and pulpits across the globe.
+The doctrines of grace claim that God's salvation is entirely His work, from first to last.
+The opposing view—that salvation requires your decision as the decisive factor—splits the Christian world.
 One must be wrong.
-The question is: which error costs more?
+Which error costs more?

 Scenario A: The Calvinist Is Wrong

 Assume Arminianism is true.
-Salvation does require your decision as the determining factor.
-God offers grace; you decide whether to accept it.
-Faith is ultimately your choice, your contribution, your achievement in partnership with God.
+Salvation requires your decision as the determining factor.
+Faith is ultimately your choice, your achievement in partnership with God.

-In this scenario, the Calvinist who believed they were chosen made an error.
-They trusted entirely in God's sovereignty and grace for their salvation.
+The Calvinist who believed they were chosen made an error: they trusted entirely in God's sovereignty and grace.
 They attributed their faith to God's work, not their own.
-They thanked God for their entire salvation, believing every step was His doing.

 Scenario B: The Arminian Is Wrong

 Now assume the opposite: Calvinism is true.
 Salvation is entirely God's work.
-Your faith is a gift He gives, not a choice you generate.
-Election is real.
+Your faith is a gift He gives.
 Total depravity is real—you are so thoroughly dead in sin that you cannot reach for God on your own.

-In this scenario, the Arminian who believed they chose God made an error of catastrophic magnitude.
+The Arminian who believed they chose God made an error of catastrophic magnitude.
 They trusted partly in God and partly in themselves.
-They believed their decision was the load-bearing wall of their salvation.
 They gave themselves credit for the one thing Scripture says they cannot take credit for.

 Listen to Paul: "You who are trying to be justified by the law have been alienated from Christ; you have fallen away from grace" (Galatians 5:4, NIV).
-Notice the symmetry: to justify yourself by ANY work—any achievement, any decision, any effort—is to fall away from grace.
+To justify yourself by ANY work—any achievement, any decision, any effort—is to fall away from grace.
 To claim credit for your faith is to make faith a work.
 And a work cannot save.

-The Arminian's error is not an intellectual mistake about God's power.
-It is far worse: it is trusting yourself for salvation instead of trusting God.
-The Arminian may sincerely love Jesus, may be deeply devout, may read their Bible faithfully, may serve sacrificially.
-But what they are ultimately trusting in—what they believe is the difference between their salvation and their damnation—is themselves.
+The Arminian's error is not intellectual—it is trusting yourself for salvation instead of trusting God.
+The Arminian may sincerely love Jesus, may serve sacrificially.
+But what they ultimately trust in—what they believe is the difference between salvation and damnation—is themselves.
 Their decision.
 Their righteousness.
-Their role.

 "For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God—not by works, so that no one can boast."